nerycordova/moleculer-todoapp/Readme.md

 ## Application architecture

 Working with Moleculer makes it super easy to deploy a scalable microservices architecture.
-This application is built as show in the following diagram:
+This application is built as shown in the following diagram:

 ![Architecture](./docs/architecture.png)